determined-ai/determined/docs/cluster-setup-guide/basic.rst

  Step 2 - Install the Determined CLI
 *************************************

-The Determined CLI is a command line tool that lets you launch new experiments and interact with a Determined cluster.
+The Determined CLI is a command-line tool that lets you launch new experiments and interact with a Determined cluster.
 The CLI can be installed on any machine you want to use to access Determined.
 To install the CLI, follow the :ref:`installation <install-cli>` instructions.